netguru-hackathon/vim-pivo/README.md

 ## About

-`vim-pivo` is a plugin to Vim text editor which will allow to manage Pivotal Tracker stories right inside of Vim.
-No more leaving your favorite editor to visit point'n'click land of web browsers just for starting a new task.
-Also, you will be able to mark one task as what we call _current_ and it will be added to your Git commit message in format: `[#<task_id]` so your manager is kept happy.
+`vim-pivo` is a plugin to Vim text editor which will allow to manage Pivotal Tracker stories right inside Vim.
+No more leaving your favorite editor to visit point'n'click land of web browsers just to start a new task.
+Also, you will be able to mark one task as what we call _the current_ and it will be added to your Git commit message in format: `[#<task_id]` so your manager will be kept happy.

 ## Configuration

-You will need to install [pivotal-tracker](https://github.com/jsmestad/pivotal-tracker) gem first:
+You need to install [pivotal-tracker](https://github.com/jsmestad/pivotal-tracker) gem first:

 ```
 sudo gem install pivotal-tracker